-The East African country of Tanzania is one of Africa’s top safari destinations, and it’s easy to see why.
+Five reasons to go on a Tanzania Safari; East African country of Tanzania is one of Africa’s top safari destinations, and it’s easy to see why.
 It is home to wildlife-filled game parks galore (including the famous Serengeti National Park and the Ngorongoro Crater) with those iconic vast open plains.
 Tanzania is the stuff nature documentaries are made of.
-In addition to amazing wilderness areas, Tanzania also boasts Africa’s tallest mountain, Mount Kilimanjaro, which is a listing on many an adventure traveller’s bucket list.
+In addition to amazing wilderness areas, Tanzania also boasts Africa’s tallest mountain, Mount Kilimanjaro, which is a listing on many an adventure traveler’s bucket list.
 Off the coast is the beautiful tropical island of Zanzibar, which lures visitors with its white-sand beaches, clear warm water full of fish and exotic culture – offering a relaxing beach break as a perfect complement to game viewing and mountain climbing.

 Thinking about planning a trip to Tanzania?
 Here are our top five reasons to go on safari in Tanzania to give you a big shot of East African inspiration.

 1. Serengeti National Park

 Serengeti National Park, in northern Tanzania, is known for its massive annual migration of wildebeest and zebra.
 Seeking new pasture, the herds move north from their breeding grounds in the grassy southern plains.
 Many cross the marshy western corridor’s crocodile-infested Grumeti River.
 Others veer northeast to the Lobo Hills, home to black eagles.
 Black rhinos inhabit the granite outcrops of the Moru Kopjes.